 What can you expect if you decide to visit and take part in the festivities?
 Read on for some images from previous events!

 The best way to communicate the craziness of this event is to show it, with a photo gallery of shots I took during the event a few years back.

 Details About the 2023 Seattle Solstice Parade and Fremont Fair

 The parade has as its guideline a set of rules: “No written words, signage or recognizable logos; no motorized vehicles (except wheelchairs); no live animals (except guide animals); and no functional weapons.”

-In 2019, the Fair took place on June 22-23.
-The event is usually around the same time each year.
+The Fair is usually around the same time each year, in mid to late June.
 This is a fantastic event if you want to see the offbeat side of Seattle and just have some goofy fun.

-UPDATE: The 2022 Fremont Solstice Parade takes place on Saturday, June 18 at 2 pm.
-The parade route runs from the intersection of Leary Way NW and NW 36th Street, and runs down NW 36th St to Evanston Ave N. The fair will run on both June 18 and 19.
+The parade route runs from the intersection of Leary Way NW and NW 36th Street, and runs down NW 36th St to Evanston Ave N., where it turns onto Fremont Ave. and then onto NW 34th Street.